 - Personal and professional presentation throughout the admissions processes

 *Applicants to our Counselling Psychology programs (thesis and non-thesis options), should provide evidence of existing counselling aptitude prior to admission to the program.

 Applicants can demonstrate this requirement in various ways including undergraduate counselling skills coursework, supervised counselling experience (such as crisis line training), or other experience deemed relevant by the Admissions Committee.

-If we approve your application, you’ll interview with a member of the Adler School faculty.
+If we approve your application, you’ll interview with a member of our faculty.